 Purchasers of loan portfolios must, however, exercise care to ensure that they do not stray into areas of activity which require authorisation and, to this end, the responsibility for “macro” decisions relating to loan portfolios and day to day decisions relating to the management of loans within those loan portfolios will need to be carefully defined.

-For further information or advice on the Act, Consultation Paper 96 or the authorisation process please contact Enda Newton (Partner).
+For further information or advice on the Act, Consultation Paper 96 or the authorisation process please contact Brid McCoy (Partner).